-Danube Institute was established by the Batthyány Lajos Foundation in 2013 in Budapest, with the aim to represent and shape conservative and national values and mentality in our ever-changing world.
+The Danube Institute was established by the Batthyány Lajos Foundation in 2013 in Budapest, with the aim of encouraging the transmission of ideas and people within the countries of Central Europe and between Central Europe, other parts of Europe, and the English-speaking world.

-- establish and support research groups and research projects able to interpret and shape the current trends of conservative and national thought;
+- establish and support research groups and research projects to interpret and advance current thinking within conservatism and democratic nationalism;

-- and organize conferences, open debates and discussions of significance on both a domestic and an international level.
+- and in general encourage relevant discussions on matters of importance to Hungary on both a domestic and an international level.